-- On a sample basis testing transactions and balances. - Making enquires of the Academy Trust regarding systems and controls in place that are relevant to our regularity conclusion. - On a sample basis reviewing records for evidence of those systems and controls in operation.
+- On a sample basis testing transactions and balances. - Making enquiries of the Academy Trust regarding systems and controls in place that are relevant to our regularity conclusion. - On a sample basis reviewing for evidence of those systems and controls in operations.